 Another famous example is George Soros and his back pain.
 His back hurt when his portfolio was positioned poorly because "bodily sensation is a key indicator of unconscious dissonance; of when your intellect is missing something important from the outside world".

-We usually talk about the importance of mental health among founders but rarely mention the necessity of body intelligence.
-As builders and makers, we rely on our decision-making process to provide services and products to the world in need.
-When we are surrounded by noise and overloaded information, it's time for us to listen to our body (or gut feeling) and develop the ability to intellectually interpret body sensations and take action accordingly.
+While the importance of mental health among founders is often discussed, the significance of body intelligence is less addressed.
+As creators and innovators, we rely on our decision-making abilities to provide valuable services and products to those in need.
+In a world filled with noise and abundant information, it is crucial to tune into our physical sensations (or gut feeling) and develop the ability to understand and act on them.

 2. Have a self-faith, be laser-focused & persistent

-Recently, I interviewed David Senra, the host of one of my favourite podcast shows, Founders.
-In the interview, he summarised three common traits based on 200+ founders' biographies he read: Self-faith, persistence, and focus.
+I had the pleasure of interviewing David Senra, the host of my favourite podcast, Founders.
+In the interview, he highlighted three key traits found in the biographies of over 200 founders: self-belief, perseverance, and focus.

 There is no such thing as smooth sailing in life.
-For someone who moves countries and changes careers every couple of years, I could speak non-stop about all difficulties and setbacks I've encountered.
+For someone who moves countries and changes careers every couple of years, I could speak non-stop about all my difficulties and setbacks.
 However, I understand I couldn't become who I am today without everything I experienced and everyone I’ve met.
-I always have a strong faith in myself because I trust the process.
-As long as I keep doing what I love — such as writing, involving in creative projects and interacting with people — I will win this lifelong game with a peaceful mind, healthy life, and good relationships with others.

 3. The only journey is the one within.
 Cultivate your own path